Unique Retreats for Overnight Stays in Michigan

 A ghost named Nell is said to visit this 1909 inn, built when Nahma was a lumber company town.
 It's still a favorite haunt, thanks to charming period-style rooms, an on-site restaurant and a lounge that serves (distilled) spirits.
 Water-based fun beckons outside on Big Bay de Noc.

 A lumber baron's 1896 home has morphed into a lodge-look inn by Lake Superior's Munising Bay, a jumping-off point for Pictured Rocks National Lakeshore and Grand Island National Recreation Area.
 Rustic woodwork sets off the common areas and 18 guest rooms, some of which offer bay views.

 Several lighthouses let volunteers stay in exchange for greeting guests, guiding tours, helping in the gift shop and other duties (training provided).
-Participating lighthouses include Grand Traverse, Old Mission Point, St. Helena Island, Tawas Point, Au Sable, Big Sable and DeTour Reef.
+Participating lighthouses have included Grand Traverse, Old Mission Point, St. Helena Island, Tawas Point, Au Sable, Big Sable and DeTour Reef.
 Check websites for current availability.